umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 ### content

-This the text that will be shown on the tour step.
-This can contain html mark-up
+This text will be shown on the tour step, it can contain html mark-up

 ![Tour content highlighted](images/stepcontent.png)